 The formulations of Theorem~\ref{thm:ooiskt}, and Theorem~\ref{thm:genocchi} were first conjectured by Igor Pak, Greta Panova and the first author in the course of work on \cite{mpp1,mpp2}.
 They were subsequently proved in this paper.
 We are very grateful to them for graciously allowing us to study and settle these conjectures, for their encouragement, and helpful suggestions throughout this project.

 This research was made possible by MIT-PRIMES program of 2018.
-We thank Christian Krattenthaler for the idea of the proof of Lemma~\ref{lem:ordproductq} that simplified a previous argument; and Pavel Etingof, Claude Eicher, Angèle Foley, Igor Pak, and Alex Yong for helpful comments and suggestions.
-Alejandro Morales was partially supported by the NSF Grant DMS-1855536. { #1#2{}
+We thank Christian Krattenthaler and an anonymous referee for the idea of the proof of Lemma~\ref{lem:ordproductq} that simplified a previous argument; and another anonymous referee for clarifications and improvements to Section~\ref{subsec:eqssyt}, as well as thank Pavel Etingof, Claude Eicher, Angèle Foley, Igor Pak, Damir Yeliussizov, Alex Yong, and the anonymous referees for helpful comments and suggestions.